About Virtual Local Area Networks (VLANs)

 In Fireware v11.12.2 and higher, Spanning Tree Protocol is supported for some VLAN configurations.

 For more information about Spanning Tree Protocol support for VLANs, see About Spanning Tree Protocol.

 - If your Firebox is configured in drop-in mode, you cannot use VLANs.

-- A VLAN interface can send and received untagged traffic for only one trusted or optional VLAN.
+- A VLAN interface can send and received untagged traffic for only one trusted, optional, or custom VLAN.

 - A VLAN interface cannot send and receive untagged traffic for an external VLAN.

 - A VLAN interface configured to send and receive tagged traffic for an external VLAN cannot also send and receive traffic for a trusted, optional, or custom VLAN.

 - Multi-WAN configuration settings are applied to VLAN traffic, however, it can be easier to manage bandwidth when you use only physical interfaces in a multi-WAN configuration.